All Episodes

 If it does.

-And Buchanan's right about the word.
+And Buchanan's right about that.

-As far as the Republican Party is concerned.
+When Texas goes, America goes, as far as the Republican Party is concerned.

-So Buchanan says this year, I mean Romney could win and win the House and Senate.
+So Buchanan says this year, I mean, Romney could win and win the House and Senate.

 This could be the last hurrah.